Invoicing and Automatic Billing

-- On the invoice renewal date, another email notice is sent informing you of the recent renewal.
+- Another email notice is sent informing you of the recent renewal on the invoice renewal date.

-If we are unable to successfully charge your card(s) on file, we will attempt to notify you.
-To help you avoid account suspension and data loss, we will attempt to contact you via the following methods:
+If we cannot successfully charge your card(s) on file, we will notify you to help you avoid account suspension and data loss.
+We will attempt to contact you via the following methods:

 - We will attempt to contact you via email the day your invoice payment fails.

-- 9 Days after a due invoice we will attempt to contact you via email and phone as a final notice prior to suspension.
+- 9 days after a due invoice, we will attempt to contact you via email and phone as a final notice before the suspension.

-- 10 Days after a due invoice we will provide email notification of the suspension of service.
+- 10 days after a due invoice, we will provide an email notification of service suspension.

 If you choose to disable automatic billing by removing all card(s) from your account, you will receive notifications any time an invoice is created.
-For more information about manual payments please see our article Billing Portal - Make a Payment.
+Please see our article Customer Portal - Make a Payment for more information about manual payments.

 Automatic Payment Methods